DSC-SPIDAL/harp/website/content/docs/harpdaal/harpdaalComm.md

 * DaalContext context: the DAAL context handle to initialize DAAL data structures
 * CollectiveMapper mapper: the handle of mapper object that invokes this function

-There are four types of communication operations supported by Harp-DAAL
+There are three types of communication operations wrapped by Harp-DAAL Communication Module

 * harpdaal_broadcast
-* harpdaal_reduce
-* harpdaal_allreduce
+* harpdaal_gather
 * harpdaal_allgather

 ## Broadcast